tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@surajy93/index.md

 ## something interesting about you?

+Exploring new things apart from daily routine like explore new place.
-I am little bit selfish , like to play video game ,sci-fiction and horror movies.
+I am little bit selfish ,i like to watch sci-fiction and horror movies and play video game.

 ### help I need?